bgauduch/call-of-duty-2-docker-server/README.md

 Currently it use:

 * The `cod2_lnxded_1_3_nodelay_va_loc` server binary from [Killtube](https://killtube.org/showthread.php?1719-Latest-cod2-linux-binaries-(1-0-1-2-1-3)) by **Kung Foo Man**, **Mitch** and anyone that contributed;
-* The [custom `libcod`](https://github.com/voron00/libcod) from **Voron00**, follow the forks for a complete list of creators and contributors.
+* The [custom `libcod`](https://github.com/voron00/libcod) from **Voron00**, follow the repository forks for a complete list of creators and contributors.

-Full credits goes to them for their awesome work on the server binary !
+Full credits goes to them for their awesome work !

 ## Prerequisites
 You will need the following things: